JAGADEESH4304/BusNav/README.md

 2️⃣ Choose your preference: **shortest time** or **cheapest fare**.
 3️⃣ Click **Find Route** and view your recommended path instantly!

-## 🤝 Contributing
-Want to make this project even better?
-Feel free to **add new features, enhance the UI, or optimize the algorithm**!
-Contributions are always welcome. 🚀

 💡 *Plan smarter.
 Travel better.
 Try the Bus Nav today!*